 ArthroBlogger: …Would you… would you want to change your na-

-So no, Goliath birdeaters don’t eat birds all that often and actually prefer to dine on insects, but I applaud whoever named this guy for highlighting its more unusual habits over the mundane.
-Goliath birdeaters are also known to eat lizards and small rodents from time to time, and occasionally serve as a savory dish themselves for humans in parts of South America… I guess that explains why Hank didn’t want to hang out for very long after the interview.
+So no, Goliath Birdeaters don’t eat birds all that often and actually prefer to dine on insects, but I applaud whoever named this guy for highlighting its more unusual habits over the mundane.
+Goliath Birdeaters are also known to eat lizards and small rodents from time to time, and occasionally serve as a savory dish themselves for humans in parts of South America… I guess that explains why Hank didn’t want to hang out for very long after our interview.

 Porcupine spiders in general have a lot of predators to watch out for.
 They’re commonly preyed on by snakes, birds (ironically), opossums, and many other animals, but the one they’d least like to run into would probably be the tarantula hawk.
 Actually a wasp rather than a tarantula-obsessed raptor, the tarantula hawk paralyzes porcupine spiders with its infamously painful sting.
 Then, much like how mud daubers treat orb weavers and black widows, the tarantula hawk drags its immobile victim into its nest and lays an egg on it.
 I think you can guess what happens next.

 If they do manage to avoid the crazy wasps and other hungry arachnid-eaters, porcupine spiders can actually live for a pretty long time.
 The males don’t typically survive long after reproduction, but female porcupine spiders can live up to 30 years!
 By comparison, most other spiders only live for around two years.
 That’s like a person living to be 1200 if everyone else typically lived to be 80.